russolsen/sallyforth/README.md

 You can also define your own words.
-A word defintion starts with a colon, followed by the name of your new word, followed by the contents of your new word, followed by a semicolon.
+A word defintion starts with a colon, followed by the name of your new word, followed by the contents of your new word, enclosed in braces.
-Keep in mind that everything -- including the colon and semicolon, needs to be set off with whitespace:
+Keep in mind that everything -- including the colon and the braces -- needs to be set off with whitespace:

 ```
-: hello-world "Hello, world!" p ;
+: hello-world { "Hello, world!" p }
 ```

 Once your new word is defined you can use it like any other word: